 The Chemistry of Living Systems

 This upper-division science program will develop and interrelate concepts in experimental (laboratory) organic chemistry and biochemistry.
-It will cover the chemistry material that is usually offered in Molecule to Organism.
-Throughout both quarters we will integrate topics in both subjects to gain an understanding of the structure-property relationship of synthetic and natural organic compounds.
-We will also examine the key chemical reactions of industrial processes as well as those reactions that are important to the metabolic processes of living systems.
+It will cover the chemistry material that is usually offered in Molecule to Organism and provide prerequisites for the following careers and graduate programs: medicine and other health sciences, biology and chemistry, veterinary medicine, etc. Throughout both quarters, we will integrate topics in both subjects to gain an understanding of the structure-property relationship of synthetic and natural organic compounds.
+We will also examine the key chemical reactions of industrial processes as well as those reactions that are important to the metabolic processes of living systems in the context of structure-property-function and evolution.
+Each week in seminar, we will read primary literature and critically analyze data and its interpretation.

 There will be a significant laboratory component—students can expect to spend at least a full day in lab each week, maintain laboratory notebooks, write formal laboratory reports and give formal presentations of their work.
-Students will work collaboratively on laboratory and library research projects incorporating the theories and techniques of chemical synthesis and instrumental methods of chemical analysis.
+Students will work collaboratively on laboratory and library research projects incorporating the theories and techniques of chemical synthesis and biological reactions.
 All laboratory work and approximately one half of the non-lecture time will be spent working in collaborative problem-solving groups.

 This is an intensive program.
 The subjects are complex, and the sophisticated understanding we expect to develop will require devoted attention and many hours of scheduled lab work each week.
 Each student will be expected to develop a sufficient basis of advanced conceptual knowledge and practical skills necessary for pursuing work in a chemistry-based discipline.